digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

                             enable/disable preset scheduling. ``--schedule`` is the default.
       --weather|--no-weather
                             enable/disable weather lookups. ``--weather`` is the default.
+      --tick-marks|--no-tick-marks
+                            Show tick marks on control sliders. ``--tick-marks`` is the default.
       --dbus-client|--no-dbus-client
                             use the D-Bus ddcutil-service instead of the ddcutil command.
                             ``--dbus-client`` is the default